Caroline O'Hanlon: Manchester Thunder

 In 2018 O'Hanlon began playing for Manchester Thunder.
 She was a member of the Manchester Thunder team that won the 2019 and 2022 Netball Superleague.

 International

 Northern Ireland

 O'Hanlon was a member of the Northern Ireland teams at the 2003, 2011 and 2019 Netball World Cups and at the 2014 and 2018 Commonwealth Games.
 She was also a member of the Northern Ireland teams that won the 2009 and 2015 Nations Cups.
 She was Player of the Tournament at the latter tournament.
-She was also a member of the Northern Ireland teams that were silver medallists at the 2012 and 2017 European Netball Championships.
+She was also a member of the Northern Ireland teams that were silver medallists at the 2012 and 2017 Netball Europe Open Championships.
 She captained Northern Ireland at both the 2018 Commonwealth Games and at the 2019 Netball World Cup.
 She also carried the flag of Northern Ireland during the 2018 Commonwealth Games opening ceremony.
 O'Hanlon is one of several of several Ladies' Gaelic footballers to play netball for Northern Ireland.
 Others include Neamh Woods (Tyrone), Laura Mason (Down) and Michelle Drayne, Emma and Michelle Magee (all Antrim).